canonical/hotsos/defs/README.md

 ```

 #### decision
-Defines a decision as a list of boolean operators each associated with a list
+Defines a decision as a list of logical operators each associated with a list
 of one or more check labels as defined in a *checks* subdef.
 This property is
 typically used in a *conclusions* subdef.